 Hi to everyone reading this!
-We are Chelsea, Nafees, and Rahima and we are a part of the student staff team for the Career Centre, working as Library Assistants under the supervision of Jamie Kunkel, one of our great career counsellors.
-Chelsea is currently in 3rd year studying Biology for Health Sciences and French Studies, while Nafees is in 2nd year studying Financial Economics and Rahima is in 3rd year studying psychology.
+We are Chelsea, Ayesha and Hiba and we are a part of the student staff team for the Career Centre, working as Library Assistants under the supervision of Jamie Kunkel, one of our career counsellors.

 This page has been put together by us and our colleagues, and is meant to serve as a resource for fellow students.
-It contains articles that touch on relevant issues students may be facing, such as navigating job search during a pandemic, building important skills in preparation for entering the workforce, and finding a balance between school, work, and social life.
+It contains articles that touch on relevant issues students may be facing, such as navigating job search, building important skills in preparation for entering the workforce, and finding a balance between school, work, and social life.
 The page will be updated regularly, and we hope it serves as a useful resource for students in finding strategies to optimize success.

 Want to read more from our L.A.?
 Check out these pages updated regularly: